mdklatt/ansible-python3-role/README.rst

     $ python3.6 -m pip install <package>
     $ python3.6 -m venv <dir>

+The role currently assumes that the user's login shell is ``bash`` and modifies startup files accordingly.

 By default, Python is installed from packages.
 If the ``python3_pyenv`` variable is set, `pyenv`_ will be installed and then used to install the requested Python version, from source if necessary.
+A `pyenv`_ install is only visible for the current Ansible user (the login user by default).
 The role will *not* activate the new Python; see the `pyenv`_ documentation for ways to do this.

-The role currently assumes that the user's login shell is ``bash`` and modifies startup files accordingly.

 This role is also available on `Ansible Galaxy`_.